Capital Gains Tax · Calculator

 CGT Discount Reform Calculator: Sell Before 2027 or Hold?

-Should you sell before the 1 July 2027 CGT reform?
-Compare the 50% discount against cost-base indexation + 30% minimum tax, with net after-tax proceeds side by side.
+CGT reform is now law.
+Compare selling before 1 July 2027 with the 50% discount vs holding into cost-base indexation + 30% minimum tax, side by side.

 If you hold and sell later